-Spoon about a table of the batter into each cup.
+- Spoon about a tablespoon of the batter into each cup.
 Sprinkle the cinnamon mix on top of the batter.
 And then spoon the remaining batter on top.

 Make about a cup of really strong coffee and let cool.
 With a kitchen brush, brush cupcake tops with coffee a few times, allowing the coffee to soak in between brushings.

 - Beat the cream cheese and butter until smooth.
 Add the vanilla extract.

 - Gradually add the sugar and beat until incorporated.

 - Using a small spatula, frost the tops of the cupcakes.

 One of my new favorite things is brown butter.
 It’s so nutty and sweet and has the most unique warm flavors.
 I want to put it in and on everything – pasta, rice kirspies treats, and this perfect fall frosting.
 I made my favorite pumpkin cupcake recipe a couple weekends ago for a party but I wanted to do something different than a plain cream cheese frosting.
 Remembered my love for brown butter.
 Adding extra cinnamon.
 And voilà!
 I think I just whipped up the best frosting ever.

 Seriously.
 Best.
 It would also go well with a great vanilla cake or banana cake.
 So go make this frosting soon…and report back.
 Do you love the brown butter as much as I do?

 - 2 cups all-purpose flour